Skip links

 She holds a master’s degree in Arts Administration & Policy from the School of the Art Institute of Chicago, a Post-Bac Certification in Museum & Heritage Studies by UASB-Quito, and a bachelor’s degree in Art History from the Universite Paris-Sorbonne.

-Through terra cotta, Constanza designs and facilitates culturally responsive, collaborative, and inclusive consulting offerings to socially engaged art projects and organizations.
+Through Terra Cotta, Constanza designs and facilitates culturally responsive, collaborative, and inclusive consulting offerings to socially engaged art projects and organizations.
 Her mission is to help them build stronger management, strategy, and impact foundations while uncovering opportunities for transformational conversations.